 Social proof can be found essentially everywhere.
 The most common types of social proof that you should be mindful of are:

-- Product/Service reviews — these reviews can be left on the product page of your website, on an eCommerce partnering website, or on Google My Business.
+- Product/Service reviews — these reviews can be left on the product page of your website, on an eCommerce partnering website, or on Google Business Profile.
 They are generally left by the people who have purchased your products or services.

 - Testimonials — these generally appear on your website and they come from prized customers that have tested your product and service and have insightful feedback to give.